pavel-zhur/Economy/docs/intro.md

 - The schema should be flexible and modifiable during the system's lifetime
 - Existing data must be preserved when schema changes occur
 - Users should not lose data when making schema adjustments
+- Schema evolution should be effortless for non-technical users

 ## Three-Layer Architecture
 - The system has a clear separation between schema layer, AI instructions layer, and data layer